Doing Business in South Africa

 Dos and don'ts of business in South Africa

-Do schedule appointments a fair amount of time in advance and confirm the day before meeting
+Do schedule appointments a fair amount of time in advance and confirm the day before the meeting

 Do be punctual, even if expecting to wait

 Don't be surprised if local colleagues ask personal questions or discuss their personal lives.
 South Africans are friendly by nature and this is common.